St Mary’s Organ

 The last race of his career was as a member of the 4 by 880 yards relay team for the British Empire against the USA in San Francisco.

 Tom died in 1965, aged only 57 years.
-His grace is in St Mary’s graveyard.
+His grave is in St Mary’s graveyard.
 As you enter by the Lych gate towards the South Porch Tom’s grave is to the right of the path.
 His memorial stone bears the five Olympic rings.